CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/8-9 - Mainnet deployment, testing and incorporation of final feedback - Staking & Incorporate audit feedback and launch - Staking/README.md

 ## Overall Impression of usage testing

-_Summarize your impression following detailed usage testing and provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Reviewer installed and ran the app without any problems.
+The app was meeting the acceptance criteria of the grant proposal.

+There are some minor issues which can be added as a note from the reviewer but does not affect the outcome of this part.
+After every page reload, user needs to reconnect with the wallet.
+This is merely a choice on the developer's side but it could also benefit from keeping the session online for a bit longer.
+Also, the user interface buttons and text needs improvements to better visualize the steps of operations to be conducted by a user.

+There were some rounding errors at the beginning of the review, which caused errors when staking or withdrawing fractional values such as `3.14`.
+This was later fixed by the devs.
+In its current state however, the fractional numbers are automatically rounded to the nearest integer.
+The OP stated this issue was discussed with the job giver and was decided this way.
+Since this is the accepted approach, reviewer kept this out of the scope of the review.

 Requirement | Finding
 ------------ | -------------
-Project builds without errors | PASS / FAIL / PASS with Notes Documentation provides sufficient installation/execution instructions | PASS / FAIL / PASS with Notes Project functionality meets/exceeds acceptance criteria and operates without error | PASS / FAIL / PASS with Notes
+Project builds without errors | PASS
+Documentation provides sufficient installation/execution instructions | PASS Project functionality meets/exceeds acceptance criteria and operates without error | PASS with Notes

 # Unit / Automated Testing